unm-campus-histories/spaces/docs/essays/sara-raynolds-hall.md

 In 1963, the College of Education Complex was completed and included a new Home Economics Building as part of its plan.
 Following that move, Sara Raynolds Hall was used as studios for graduate students in the Art Department.
-It was added to the National Register of Historic Places in 1988.
+It was added to the National Register of Historic Places and the New Mexico Register of Cultural Properties in 1988.
 Today it is used for …..fill in the blank.

 {% include figure.html class="img-left" width="48%" caption="Commemoration of the new Home Economics Building, 1963.
 A time capsule was inserted behind this placard as part of the construction of the new Education Complex." src="images/srh-1960s-placard.jpg" %}
 {% include figure.html class="img-left" width="48%" caption="Sara Raynolds Hall today, looking north from Central Avenue through the Ponderosa Pines of Parson's Grove" src="images/srh-south-facade.JPG" %}